-The following table reflects the Partnership's proved developed and total proved reserves at December 31, 2011.
+The following table reflects the Partnership's proved developed and total proved reserves at December 31, 2012.
 The reserves are based on the reports of two independent petroleum engineering consulting firms: Calhoun, Blair & Associates and LaRoche Petroleum Consultants, Ltd. As described above, the Partnership does not have information that would be available to a company with oil and natural gas operations because detailed information is not generally available to owners of royalty interests.
 The Partnership's Vice President of Operations ("VP") gathers production information and provides such information to our two independent engineering consulting firms who extrapolate from such information estimates of the reserves attributable to the Royalty Properties and NPIs based on their expertise in the oil and natural gas fields where the Royalty Properties and NPIs are situated, as well as publicly available information.
 Ensuring compliance with generally accepted petroleum engineering and evaluation methods and procedures is the responsibility of the VP.
 Our VP has a bachelor's degree in Petroleum Engineering from the University of Alberta, and has worked in the upstream oil and natural gas business in various capacities since 1996.
 The VP reports directly to the Chief Executive Officer ("CEO").
 Our CEO ensures compliance with SEC guidance.
 Our CEO received his Bachelor of Science degree in Petroleum Engineering from Texas A&M University in 1984, and has been a Registered Professional Engineer in Texas since 1988.
 Calhoun Blair & Associates is registered with the Engineering Board of the State of Texas, and has been engaged in the business of oil and natural gas property evaluation since 1998.
 LaRoche Petroleum Consultants, Ltd. is registered with the Engineering Board of the State of Texas.
 The LaRoche firm has been engaged in the business of oil and natural gas property evaluation since its formation in 1979.
-Other than our filings with the SEC, we have not filed the estimated proved reserves with, or included
+Other than our filings with the SEC, we have not filed the estimated proved reserves with, or included them in any reports to, any federal agency.
+Copies of the reports prepared by Calhoun, Blair & Associates and LaRoche Petroleum Consultants, Ltd. are attached hereto as Exhibits 99.1 and 99.2.

-Summary of Oil and Gas Reserves as of Fiscal Year-End
+Summary of Oil and Gas Reserves as of Fiscal Year-End All Proved Developed and located in the United States

-All Proved Developed and located in the United States
+This i toved Developed and located in the Onited States

-Royalty Properties N Net Profits I nterests(1) Total Oil Natural Gas Oil Natural Gas Oil Natural Gas Year (mbbls) (mmcf) (mbbls) (mmcf) (mbbls) (mmcf) 2011 3,310 38,940 256 28,023 3,566 66,963 2010 3,290 36,931 43 24,748 3,333 61,679 2009 3,237 34,923 40 25,357 3,277 60,280
+Royalty P Royalty Properties Interests(1) Total

+Natural Natural Natural

+Oil Gas Oil Gas Oil Gas

+Year (mbbls) (mmcf) (mbbls) (mmcf) (mbbls) (mmcf)

+2012 3,350 36,780 297 27,361 3,647 64,141

+2011 3,310 38,940 256 28,023 3,566 66,963

+2010 3,290 36,931 43 24,748 3,333 61,679